 - How does causal attribution influence attitudes and tolerance toward political outgroups?

 The PAC Lab is not currently recruiting participants for fMRI research for a study starting soon.
 Please email the lab at firstname.lastname@example.org if you'd like to be contacted about this when recruitment starts.
 If you're interested in being contacted about additional research opportunities in the center, consider joining the CB3 Research Participant Volunteer Registry (see http://cb3.unl.edu/current-research-studies/).

-The Center for Brain, Biology, and Behavior (CB3) is located in East Memorial Stadium on the University of Nebraska-Lincoln City Campus.
+The Center for Brain, Biology, and Behavior (CB3) is located in Memorial Stadium on the University of Nebraska-Lincoln City Campus.
 The entrance to CB3 is located at the southeast corner of the stadium between gates 22 and 23.
 Parking is available for East Stadium research participants directly east of the stadium (enter the parking lot at N 14th St and Vine St and follow the outer loop to the spots directly in front of the stadium).
 The easiest routes to access this parking lot are either coming from the East on Vine St. or from the North on 14th St. If you do park in one of these spots, you will need to sign in with your vehicle's information when you arrive at CB3.